savva-k/testing-spring-boot-applications-demystified-workshop/slides/lab-1.md

 ---

-# Lab 1: Exercises
+## Project Setup

 1. Write unit tests for the Book entity
 2. Create a custom JUnit 5 extension
-3. Refactor time-based code to use Clock
+3. Refactor the `isOverdue` method to use a `Clock` parameter

+---

+## Lab 1: Exercises

-4. Write tests for the BookService class
+1. Write unit tests for the Book entity
+2. Create a custom JUnit 5 extension
+3. Refactor the `isOverdue` method to use a `Clock` parameter